-On May 26, 2021, more than six months after the 2020 presidential election, Wisconsin’s top Republican lawmaker announced that he would be hiring three retired police officers and an attorney to conduct a new investigation of the election results.
+On May 26, 2021, more than six months after the 2020 presidential election, Wisconsin’s top Republican lawmaker announced that he would be hiring investigators to conduct a new review of the election results.

-In addition to perpetuating Trump’s big lie, one of the main objectives of such sham election audits is to create a pretext for enacting new restrictions on voting rights.
-The Journal Sentinel reported that Vos intends to use the results of his investigation to “identify laws that should be changed,” and Republican lawmakers in more than two dozen states have already cited false claims of voter fraud as justification for pushing anti-voting measures.
-Follow our investigation into these and other attacks on voting rights.
+In addition to perpetuating the Big Lie, one of the main objectives of such partisan election investigations is to create a pretext for enacting new restrictions on voting rights.
+The Journal Sentinel reported that Vos intended to use the results of his investigation to take legislative action, and Republican lawmakers in more than three dozen states have cited false claims of voter fraud as justification for pushing anti-voting measures.